temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

 3. **Start the MCP Server on a terminal window in Codespace**

    a.
-In a new terminal window in Codespace, run `uv run python mcp_servers/weather.py`.
+In a new terminal window in Codespace, run `uv run mcp_servers/weather.py`.
 Close any popup windows that may appear.

     _Note: To create more work terminals for this workshop, use the drop-down arrow on the right side of the screen, navigate to "Split Terminal"._
     ![9 — Split Terminal](https://i.postimg.cc/tC46G9Bh/9-split-terminal.png)